Results tagged ‘ january 12 ’

 I remember when the Yankees first brought Nova up in 2010, when both AJ Burnett and Javier Vazquez were pitching like crap.
 There was a story in the media at the time that the kid was being investigated for taking vitamin B12 shots before his minor league starts.
 I’d read about how players from the Dominican Republic were big B12 users and how often-times the substance they are told is B12 is laced with PEDs.
 Nova was eventually cleared of any wrong doing but I was definitely put off by the fact that he hadn’t even gotten started with the Yankees and already rumors about steroid use were circulating.
 I’ve kept my fingers crossed since that the kid is and remains PED clean.

-Nova turns 27-years-old today and the Yankees have him wrapped up through 2016.
-If he can rebound to his form of two seasons ago, that will be good news for the Yankees and a big boost to their chances of defending the AL East flag in 2013.
+Nova turns 28-years-old today and the Yankees have him wrapped up through 2016.
+If he can rehab his elbow back into shape and then rebound to his form of four seasons ago, that will be good news for the Yankees and a big boost to their chances of returning to postseason play.
+But those are two big “if’s.”